 CARCHEX: Best For Used Cars

 CARCHEX is known for its exceptional customer service and coverage offerings for high-mileage vehicles.
-In addition to a high number of positive CARCHEX reviews, the company boasts an A+ rating from the Better Business Bureau (BBB) and has a host of industry partnerships.
+In addition to a high number of positive CARCHEX reviews, the company has an A+ rating from the Better Business Bureau (BBB) and has a host of industry partnerships.
 CARCHEX is endorsed by Kelley Blue Book, Edmunds.com, and RepairPal, among others.

 CARCHEX contracts are also competitively priced.
 We received the terms below for bumper-to-bumper coverage on a 2017 Honda CR-V with 45,000 miles: